awsdocs/aws-kms-developer-guide/doc_source/alias-access.md

       "kms:CustomerMasterKeyUsage": "ENCRYPT_DECRYPT"
     }
   }
-},
+}
 ```

 You can't use condition keys in a policy statement where the resource is an alias\.
 To limit the aliases that a principal can manage, use the value of the `Resource` element of the IAM policy statement that controls access to the alias\.
-For example, the following policy statements allows the principal to create, update, or delete any alias in the AWS account and Region unless the alias begins with `Restricted`\.
+For example, the following policy statements allow the principal to create, update, or delete any alias in the AWS account and Region unless the alias begins with `Restricted`\.

 ```
 {